fhumbertodf/dicionario/Textos4.md

 aunt says that it won't be long before the baby is crawling and trying to talk.
 Babies are cute.
 I have seen pictures of myself when I was a baby, and it's hard to believe that I was once that small.*

-## 71: My Family.

->*Article #95 A Wedding
+## 95 A Wedding.

-The church bells are ringing.
+>*The church bells are ringing.
 I am inside the church waiting for my cousin to walk down the aisle.
 Today is her wedding day.
 She is a bride.
 The organist is playing a song on the organ.
 We all stand up and watch my cousin walk down the aisle.
 She is arm in arm with her father.
 She is dressed in a long white dress and a veil.
 She looks so beautiful.
 She looks like a princess.
 The